KimJudol/KimJudol/README.md

 ### Hi there 👋
-🏫 I am majoring in Cyber Security in Ewha Womans Univercity 🔭 I’m currently working on Ewhaian Backend Developer
+🏫 I am majoring in Cyber Security in Ewha Womans Univercity </br>
+🔭 I’m currently working on Ewhaian Backend Developer </br>
-🔭 I worked on ECOPS educator
+🔭 I worked on ECOPS educator </br>
-🖋 I can use C, C++, Python, Javascript, HTML
+🖋 I can use C, C++, Python, Javascript, HTML </br>
-🌱 I’m currently learning nodeJS
+🌱 I’m currently learning nodeJS</br>
-🥋 I love Taekwondo and sparring
+🥋 I love Taekwondo and sparring </br>

 <!--
 **JK-cs/JK-cs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.